Cooper-Source/habit-tracker/README.md

-# shopping_list
-Shopping List WebApp
+# 🛍 Shopping List
+### Projectdetails:

+- Based on the structure of WebApps
+- Can be used on different operating systems

+- Test it [here](https://chatgpt.com) (isn't finished; Clicking will redirect you to chatgpt.com)